Discover Swiss Financial Secrets That Maximize Your Money!

 However, I wish Findependent would give their users the choice of investing in ESG ETFs.
 These ETFs are biased against some companies, and we do not know whether this will perform better.

 On average, sustainable ETFs are more expensive than the standard ETFs.
-So, for me, a Robo-Advisor should let its customers choose whether they want to use them.
+So, for me, a Robo-advisor should let its customers choose whether they want to use them.
 It is still important to mention that the ETFs chosen by Findependent are fairly priced.
 So, this is an affordable way to invest sustainably.

 Also, this portfolio has a strong bias towards Switzerland, with almost 40% invested in Swiss Stocks.
 This is too much home bias for most people, and I wish we could configure that.